-EGR 100 Careers in Engineering
+EGR 100 Careers in Engineering and Technology

-Exploration of career opportunities in engineering.
+Exploration of career opportunities in engineering and technology.
 Professional and ethical expectations for engineers will be covered.
+Course fee.

-Credit hours: 1 Lecture contact hours: 1 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Fall